• Home

 The CEO must possess the hubris, or excessive pride, to believe they can be the best in their field, but also the profound humility that acknowledges they can’t do it alone.

-The professional mandate is relentless, Thompson added, citing a key interview for the book from Qualcomm CEO Cristiano Amon: if you were the “same guy you were a year ago, you don’t deserve to be promoted.”
-Thompson said he thinks of hubris of being at “the edge of your competence, so rather than retreating, you actually should lean into that” to acquire the skills and help you need to keep growing as a professional.
+The professional mandate is relentless, Thompson added, citing a key interview for the book from Qualcomm CEO Cristiano Amon: If you were the “same guy you were a year ago, you don’t deserve to be promoted.”
+Thompson said he thinks of hubris as being at “the edge of your competence, so rather than retreating, you actually should lean into that” to acquire the skills and help you need to keep growing as a professional.

 For top leaders, Thompson said, the top job is not a prize to be won, but a “privilege to do this role.”
 Just as Olympic athletes must constantly improve, he added, leaders must recognize that breaking a record only attracts more competition.

 Loflin urged boards and executives alike to move beyond a Wolf of Wall Street mindset and into “what it means to authentically care for and build the confidence and foster appropriate accountability.”
 He said that for many executives, admitting you have areas to improve on and get better at is a “special vulnerability.”
-He argued boards need more genuine, interpersonal affection—sometimes of the tough love variety—is needed to prevent a truly Shakespearean tragedy on their watch.
+He argued boards need more genuine, interpersonal affection—sometimes of the tough love variety—to prevent a truly Shakespearean tragedy on their watch.

 Loflin said he’d just had breakfast with a board director for a $30 billion company and the subject of love arose: “Do you love your management team?”
 The director said yes, definitely, almost like relatives.
-After all, they had been with the company over a decade and come to have deep relationships with other directors and their C-suite.
+After all, they had been with the company over a decade and had deep relationships with other directors and their C-suite.
 Loflin argued that over decades of advising boards on corporate governance, he wishes more would adopt this sort of attitude.

-“I don’t think it’s going to hurt anything in business because a good father has to talk to a troubled son, hopefully he’s mentoring when [the son is] getting himself in trouble.”
+“I don’t think it’s going to hurt anything in business, because a good father has to talk to a troubled son; hopefully he’s mentoring when [the son is] getting himself in trouble.”
 After all, Loflin continued, “bad stuff happens, and I think some of these metaphors are important.”
 In other words, it shouldn’t be the Wolf of Wall Street, but the wolf—or the activist—is always at the door.

 About the Author